ADHD

 The goal of ADHD treatment is to ensure that people with ADHD can reach their full potential, not to “cure them” of ADHD.

-With support, most people with ADHD can be successful in school and lead productive lives.
+With the right support, most people with ADHD can be successful in school and lead productive lives.

 We love to work holistically, however, the research tells us that there is less evidence for neuro-feedback, dietary approaches, supplements and complimentary therapies.
-As Clinical Psychologists, our focus is delivering treatments most likely to work to bring you the outcome you seek.
+We are constantly reading the latest research – as Clinical Psychologists, our focus is delivering treatments most likely to work to bring you the outcome you seek.

-Your Psychologist will be happy to advise and support you with a range of strategies should you wish to try them.
+Your Psychologist will be happy to advise and support you with a range of strategies tailored to your child and your family.

-Your Psychologist will also talk with your school and other concerned individuals if necessary to get a full picture of the problem, and how it affects your specific child.
+Your Psychologist can talk with your school and other people in your child’s life to get a full picture of the problem, and how it affects your specific child.

 ADHD Testing